patx/kenobi/README.rst

 kenobiDB
 ========
 kenobiDB is a small document based database supporting very simple usage including insertion, update, removal and search.
-It useses YAML, is thread safe, process safe, and atomic.
+It useses SQLite, is thread safe, process safe, and atomic.
 Check out the `website <http://patx.github.io/kenobi/>`_ or view the project on `PyPI <https://pypi.org/project/kenobi/>`_.